-I wrote about how Traditional Chinese Medicine (TCM) can help relieve morning sickness the last time.
+I wrote about how Traditional Chinese Medicine (TCM) can help relieve morning sickness.
 This time I would like to talk about turning breech babies and preparing for labour.

 “Lisa” was a 36-year-old pregnant mum.
 She visited my clinic at 35 weeks.
 She was diagnosed as having a breech baby, which was confirmed by a scan.

 By around 32 weeks, most babies assume a head down position, known as a cephalic presentation.
 If a baby is breech, it means he is poised to come out feet or buttocks first, which presents some hazards to the baby and makes a vaginal birth very difficult, and often requires a C-section.

 Lisa also complained of the same problem two years ago with her first child.
 Fortunately after using moxibustion and acupuncture treatment, her baby turned around at 38 weeks and she was able to have a natural vaginal birth.

 Moxabustion is used for babies in breech and posterior positions.
 It involves burning a herbal stick directly over an acupuncture point on the little toe of both feet.
 This method stimulates fetal activity and with continued treatment encourages the baby to turn.
 The optimum time to use moxibustion is 34 weeks although it may be effective as late as 38 or 39 weeks.